Jack-MillionMedia/VS/vector-store-ready/clinical-guides/monographs/Black-Cohosh-Monograph.md

 **Exclusion Criteria:** The exclusion criteria were: (1) articles that were not peer-reviewed; (2) articles that were not published in English; (3) studies that did not investigate Black Cohosh; and (4) case reports that did not provide sufficient detail about Black Cohosh.

 ---

+## 17.5 Supply Chain and Market Ethics

+### Sustainability Status
+*Actaea racemosa* is heavily wild-harvested in the Eastern United States.
+While currently stable, long-term intensive harvest of roots (killing the plant) poses sustainability challenges.
+United Plant Savers lists it as a "Species at Risk".

+### Adulteration and Quality
+*   **Adulteration Risk:** High.
+Economically motivated adulteration with cheaper Asian species (*Actaea cimicifuga*, *A. dahurica*, etc.) is a significant problem.
+These related species have different chemical profiles and safety records.
+*   **Identity:** Authentic *Actaea racemosa* contains specific triterpene glycosides (actein, 23-epi-26-deoxyactein) and should NOT contain cimifugin (marker of Asian species).

+### Purchasing Advice
+*   **Certification:** Look for "Forest Grown" or cultivated verification to support sustainable populations.
+*   **Testing:** DNA testing or rigorous HPLC profiling is required to rule out Asian species adulteration.

 ## 18. Bibliography — References for Black Cohosh Monograph